 In any case, Sun ships in our JDK a whole lotta private classes.
 It's relatively easy to dig around and find interesting...

 After coming out of holiday hibernation, Sun shows signs of integrating the bug fix I contributed late last month.
+I received an email thanking me for the fix.
+Brief, but containing everything I wanted to know, the email is below:

 I saw this question Solaris vs FreeBSD: Why Sun never make Java on FreeBSD and thought to say a couple things.
 Note that I am not involved with the management decisions around this, and don't know the reasons why Sun doesn't ship the JDK for FreeBSD.
 But what I see is that Frans Thamura's blog posting ascribes conspiratorial schemings on Sun that probably aren't accurate.